ga-wdi-boston/rails-api-single-diagnostic/diagnostic.md

 // your response here
 ```

-What does typing `rails console` in a directory that houses a rails app do for
+What does typing `bin/rails dbconsole` in a directory that houses a rails app do for
 us?

 ```md